 Cloth Nappy and Reusable Sanitary Product Rebate

-We hope to help Hobart residents get started and work together towards reaching the City's aim of zero waste to landfill by 2030.
+The initial costs of these products can stop people switching from disposable options.
+We hope to help Hobart residents with these costs.
+This helps us work together towards reaching our aim of zero waste to landfill by 2030.

 The issue of disposable nappies and sanitary products

-Disposable nappies are resource intensive, take up valuable space in landfill and are estimated to take up to 500 years to break down.
-Similarly, women can use, on average, 11 000 disposable menstrual products in their lifetime.
+In Australia, 5.6 million disposable nappies go into landfill every day - that adds up to more than 2 billion per year.
+They take up valuable space in landfill and can take up to 500 years to break down.
+Similarly, an average woman uses 11 000 disposable menstrual products in their lifetime.

 What can I claim?

-• reusable sanitary products such as menstrual cups, cloth pads and period underpants.
+• reusable sanitary products, such as menstrual cups, cloth pads and period underpants.

 The offer is available until all funds are expended.
-The first 100 eligible applicants will be able to receive this offer.
+The first 200 eligible applicants will be able to receive this offer.

 How do I apply?